The conjugacy problem in groups of non-orientable 3-manifolds

 \begin{proof} Since $L$ has solvable conjugacy problem, $L$ has solvable word problem, and hence $K$ also has solvable word problem.
 Let $v\in K$ be as above, and suppose one wants to decide for some given $u\in K$ whether $u \sim v$ in $K$.
-With lemma \ref{ld1} one can decide whether $u^2$ and $v^2$ are conjugate in $K$.
+With Lemma \ref{ld1} one can decide whether $u^2$ and $v^2$ are conjugate in $K$.
 If not then $u$ and $v$ are definitely not conjugate in $K$.
 So suppose that $u^2=kv^2k^{-1}$ for some $k\in K$ that one can effectively find using a solution to the word problem in $K$ (in our purpose $k$ is provided by the solution of \cite{cp3mg} to conjugacy in $H$), so that $C_K(u^2,v^2)=kZ_K(v^2)$.
-Obviously $C_K(u,v)\subset C_K(u^2,v^2)$ and moreover since $Z_K(v^2)=Z_K(v)$, if $C_K(u,v)$ is non empty it must equal $C_K(u^2,v^2)$.
-Hence to decide whether $u$ and $v$ are conjugate in $K$ it suffices to decide with the word problem in $K$ whether $u=v^k$ or not. \end{proof}
+Obviously $C_K(u,v)\subset C_K(u^2,v^2)$ and moreover since $Z_K(v^2)=Z_K(v)$, if $C_K(u,v)$ is non-empty it must equal $C_K(u^2,v^2)$.
+Hence to decide whether $u$ and $v$ are conjugate in $K$ it suffices to decide using the solution to the word problem in $K$ whether $u=v^k$ other not. \end{proof}

 { \sl$\bullet$\ }